AsleepCoffee/General-Notes/Web applications/HTTP.md

 Tells the server what hostname we are interested in in relation to the page we are requesting.
 This is for servers hosting multiple domains.

+example you want to go to example.ca but actually want the server my.server The request to example.ca should look like

+      Get / http/1.1
+      Host:my.server

 ## User agent

 Details on the users device that is making the request.